carinnatulha/fotovolt/README.md

   </a>

   <p align="center">
-    An educational digital game to support photoelectric effect learning integrating a remote lab.
+    An educational digital game to support photoelectric effect learning integrated with a remote lab.
   </p>
 </div>